 I occasionally write about urban ecology over at Life in the City: Evolving in an Urbanizing World - check it out!
 The articles I have published there can be found here.
-I sometimes write on my personal blog which can be found here.

 "There will never be science for the people until we have all the people in science." - Dr. Joseph Graves Jr.